lotjjj/Basics-of-Deep-Learning/README.md

 # Basics-of-Deep-Learning

-This is a primary collection of some demo about Deep learning.
+This is a primary collection of some demos about deep learning.

-Based on Tensorflow.
+Based on Tensorflow with Python=3.9.